saltyorg/docs/docs/sandbox/apps/stash.md

 Visit <https://stash.iYOUR_DOMAIN_NAMEi>.

-## Configuration
+## Troubleshooting

+!!! question "Public access errors appear on later visits following a clean install"

-On a clean installation, Stash only creates its config file when the user has gone through the setup wizard.
-If you receive errors on future visits to Stash regarding public access, re-run `sb install sandbox-stash` to apply the appropriate config edits to disable these warnings.
+    Stash only creates its config file after the initial setup wizard is completed.
+Re-run `sb install sandbox-stash` to apply the config edits that disable these warnings.

 <!-- BEGIN SALTBOX MANAGED VARIABLES SECTION -->
 <!-- This section is managed by sb-docs - DO NOT EDIT MANUALLY -->